KevinWMatthews/c-led_controller/README_build.md

 ### Build system setup
-To configure an out-of-tree build for cross-compilation, run
+To configure an out-of-tree build for cross-compilation,

+    * Locate Toolchain-*.cmake.example
-    * Edit the Toolchain-*.cmake.example file to be specific to your system, removing the example suffix.
+    * Edit it to be specific to your system
+    * Save as Toolchain-*.cmake

+Then run

     * mkdir build-<arch>
     * cd build-<arch>
     * cmake ..
         - -DCMAKE_TOOLCHAIN_FILE=Toolchain-*.cmake
         - -DCOMPILE_TESTS=no    # Unit tests are not currently supported on the target architecture.

 Verify that CMake located the correct C and C++ compilers.
 If it did not, you may need to delete the CMake files and re-generate the build system from scratch.
 Something in there is hanging on to an out-of-date reference....

-Again, various make commands can be run within build-arch/ and will not conflict with builds for the host system or other target architectures.
+Again, various make commands can be run within ```build-<arch>/``` and will not conflict with builds for the host system or other target architectures.

 ### Build and install
 To build all programs, simply run